Digital Darts

 Highlights

-- Integrates with Shopify’s native language translation used by most language apps like Langify, Translate My Store, and sometimes Weglot depending on your settings.
+• Integrates with Shopify’s native language translation used by most language apps like Langify, Translate My Store, and sometimes Weglot depending on your settings.
 Don’t make the mistake of depending on their hreflang tags for multiple stores.

-- Partner friendly.
+• Partner friendly.
+Free use on development stores.
 Contact us for support.

 How to Get Your Hreflang Tags Perfect

-- Map any content types not automatically mapped.
+Map any content types not automatically mapped.

-- Remove any previous bad hreflang tags.
+Remove any previous bad hreflang tags.

 That’s it.
 Give Google a few weeks to crawl your stores and the big G will be happy.
-We’re happy to review step 1 for you and do step 3.

 Frequently Asked Questions